axatbhardwaj/Backend-playground/docs/indexer-differences/olas-mech-fees-discrepancy.md

 ## Conclusion

 There is a **confirmed data discrepancy** between `wavefive.eth` and `upgradeindexer` for the `olas-legacy-mech-fees` subgraph.

+The `upgradeindexer` (fully synced, 0 blocks behind) is consistently reporting **~1,000 ETH less** in total fees compared to `wavefive.eth` (24 blocks behind).
+This paradox suggests `upgradeindexer` may have missed early historical events during initial indexing.

-The `upgradeindexer` is consistently reporting ~1,000 ETH less in total fees.
-This needs to be investigated further and potentially reported as an indexing issue.
+This needs to be investigated further and potentially reported as an indexing issue to The Graph team.